Chelsea Pitman: Adelaide Thunderbirds

+London Pulse

+In June 2022 Pitman joined London Pulse of the UK Netball Super League, where she helped the team reach their first Grand Final.
+Loughborough Lightning went on to win the final.

+Giants Netball

+In 2024 she was contracted as a training partner and temporary replacement player for the GIANTS Netball playing in the Suncorp Super Netball.
+On 4 June 2024, Chelsea announced her immediate retirement from Domestic netball and played her last game against the NSW Swifts.

 International career

+Australia

 Pitman made her international debut against the Silver Ferns during a series of international matches prior to the 2011 World Netball Championships in Singapore.
 During the world championships, she featured regularly at wing attack in her first major international tournament.
 In the gold medal match against New Zealand, she was brought onto wing attack at half time when the Diamonds were six goals down and helped the Diamonds draw level at the end of regulation time to send the game into extra time.
-The Diamonds went onto win the match 58-57 and claim the world championship with Pitman playing a major role in the Diamond's comeback.
+The Diamonds went onto win the match 58-57 and claim the world championship with Pitman playing a major role in the Diamonds' comeback.

-She represented the Australian Netball Diamonds throughout 2012 during the Quad Series against South Africa, New Zealand and England.
+She represented the Australian Netball Diamonds during the 2012 Netball Quad Series.
 However, she was unable to make a return to the national squad after this series.

+England

 In 2017 Pitman was selected into the England National Netball Team through her Yorkshire-born father.
-She later made her international debut for England against South Africa in the 2017 January Quad Series, and helped them claim two historic wins over the New Zealand Silver Ferns in 2017.
-She was part of the England team which won the Gold Medal at the 2018 Commonwealth Games, defeating Australia in the final which was an historic moment for netball in England.
-In 2019, Pitman was selected in the England National Netball Team for the 2019 Netball World Cup where the team won the Bronze Medal.
+She later made her international debut for England against South Africa in the first 2017 Netball Quad Series, and helped them claim two historic wins over the New Zealand Silver Ferns in 2017.
+She was part of the England team which won the gold medal at the 2018 Commonwealth Games, defeating Australia in the final which was an historic moment for netball in England.
+In 2019, Pitman was selected in the England National Netball Team for the 2019 Netball World Cup where the team won the bronze medal.
+She was named in the England squad for the 2023 Netball World Cup where the roses won a silver medal.

+Coaching career

+In July 2024 Pitman was announced as the head coach for new Netball Super League franchise Nottingham Forest Netball.